Tips for Protecting Your Tenant Rights

 - Air quality

-- Machines like the washer, dryer, dishwasher, or refrigerator
+- Appliances like the washer, dryer, dishwasher, or refrigerator

-- Plumbing like the bathroom sink, kitchen sink, toilet, or shower
+- Plumbing such as the bathroom drain, kitchen sink, toilet, or shower

 - General cleanliness of hallways or shared areas